Temp Mail Logo

 What does each check score?

-MX records are worth 20 points (domain must be able to receive mail).
-SPF is worth 25 points — full points for -all enforcement, partial for ~all, minimal for +all.
-DMARC is worth 25 points — full for p=reject, slightly less for p=quarantine, partial for p=none.
-DKIM is worth 20 points if a valid public key is found at the selector provided.
-Disposable status is worth 10 points.
-The total out of 100 determines the grade.
+MX records are worth 20 points.
+The domain must have at least one MX record to score anything here.
+SPF is worth 25 points: full 25 for strict -all enforcement, 18 for ~all soft fail, 5 for the insecure +all, and 10 for a record with a missing or invalid all qualifier.
+DMARC is worth 25 points: full 25 for p=reject, 20 for p=quarantine, and 10 for p=none (monitoring only).
+DKIM is worth 20 points if a valid public key is found at the selector you entered.
+This check scores 0 if no selector is provided.
+Disposable domain status is worth 10 points.
+Total out of 100 maps to grades: A (90-100), B (75-89), C (55-74), D (35-54), F (0-34).

 What is a DKIM selector and where do I find it?